 Yes, you can go on a low carb vegan gluten free diet if you choose to.
 However, we must caution you that this eating plan will be harder to maintain long-term.
 Why is this?
 The main reason is that these two diets (i.e., ketogenic and vegan) are vastly different from each other and thus combining them brings in a whole challenge, especially in figuring out which foods you can consume without blurring the rules set for either eating plan.

 For example – As we are all aware, the ketogenic diet is a high-fat diet that relies heavily on animals and animal-based products for the required fat content.
 Such products include meats, fish and other seafood, dairy and dairy products, eggs, etc.

 On the other hand, a vegan diet is a plant-based eating plan that excludes all animal products, including meat, dairy, and eggs due to either ethical, environmental, or health reasons.

-Looking at these two diets side by side you see how difficult it could be to follow through – while we are not saying that you cannot get your keto friendly fats from plant-based foods, it will be harder for you to hit your fat macros on this meal plan.
+Looking at these two diets side by side you see how difficult it could be to follow through – while we are not saying that you cannot get your keto friendly fats from plant-based foods, it will be harder for you to hit your fat goals on this meal plan.

 Here are some pointers on how to follow a low-carb vegan gluten-free diet.

 - Avoid all foods with gluten – This include products from or made with wheat, barley, rye, spelt, farro, couscous, kamut and more.